al2helal/UsefulResourchForCSEDU/README.md

 # UsefulResourchForCSEDU

 This repository is created for CSEDU student's mainly.
-Anyone can be view, download all things containded the repository.
-Only
-CSEDU students are allowed to contribute with useful resources, comments, modification requests, better idea.
+Anyone can view, download all things containded the repository.
+Only CSEDU students are allowed to contribute with useful resources, comments, modification requests, better idea.